Towards Safe, Explainable, and Regulated Autonomous Driving: XAI hereafter: What to expect?

-If there is one single common design principle that is shared by the autonomous driving industry, that will be arranging the software in a hierarchical structure.
-To have a self-explainable decision procedure for autonomous driving, it is important that this hierarchy becomes {\em question driven}.
-In particular, the questions frequently coming to us in driving are those like ``Am I going to see the traffic lights turning yellow shortly?'', ``Will the front car brake?'', ``Will the car in the front right of me cut to my lane?'', etc. All these questions seem to come to us naturally when we drive.
-This concept, however, receives very little attention from current research on AI methods for autonomous driving.
-Understanding why human beings have this ability is important to advance the safety of autonomous machines.
-These questions don't emerge randomly but subconsciously and appear as dynamically relevant based on convenience about what we observe; considering answers for these questions prepare us for a safe drive.
-An interesting approach to generate temporal questions based on the ongoing actions would be using the concept of \textit{options} \cite{sutton1999between}.
-Options are the generalized concept of actions that has a policy for taking action with terminal conditions.
-The \textit{option-critic architecture}, recently proposed by \cite{bacon2017option}, and motivated by the concept of options, is capable of learning internal policies and terminal conditions of options and has proven to be experimentally successful in end-to-end learning of options in the Arcade Learning Environment (ALE).
-The option-critic architecture is indeed useful for temporal questions in autonomous driving: because driving-related questions are often temporal, new questions can be generated for the subsequent actions after just several seconds.
-Hence, it is important to study the formulation of questioning, with research efforts on the generation, evaluation, selection, topology, and organization of questions for transparent autonomous driving \cite{zablocki2021explainability}.
-The time sensitivity of driving decisions varies dynamically in real time, creating different levels of risks for the vehicle.
+The option-critic architecture is useful for temporal questions in autonomous driving; because driving-related questions are often temporal, new questions can be generated for the subsequent actions after just several seconds.
+Hence, it is important to study the formulation of questioning, with research focused on the generation, organization, and evaluation of questions for transparent autonomous driving \citep{zablocki2022explainability}.
+Note also that the sensitivity of driving decisions varies dynamically in real time, creating different levels of risk for the vehicle.
 In general, low-risk actions and options are preferred.
-However, in safety stringent situations, we need to explore efficiently (possibly in real time) in order for the vehicle to curb the danger.
-This requires a representation of the risks in decision making with a principled way of evaluating the risks to decide which risk level for the vehicle to undertake.
-Experiments by \citet{zhang2018quota} showed that considering no risks but only acting according to the mean of return as in traditional RL is not always the best decision and can fail to discover the optimal policy.
-In contrast, acting according to different levels of risks can find the optimal policy in environments with a diverse range of different transition and reward dynamics.
-We can thus infer and conclude that decision making for autonomous vehicles is time-sensitive, often in a part of seconds, and a well-composed question hierarchy may not only help to select the present action but also subsequent actions that help safe driving.
-With such a benefit, the hierarchical structure can also provide temporal, informative and reliable explanations in critical traffic situations.
+However, in safety stringent situations, we need to explore efficiently (possibly in real-time) to manage possible dangers.
+This step requires a representation of the risks in decision making with a principled way of evaluating the risks to decide which risk level the vehicle is to undertake.
+Experiments by \citep{zhang2019quota} showed that considering no risks but only acting according to the maximum reward principle as in traditional RL is not always the best decision and can fail to discover the optimal policy.
+In contrast, acting according to a variety of levels of risk can find an optimal policy in environments with a diverse range of different transition and reward dynamics.
+We can thus infer and conclude that decision-making for autonomous vehicles is time-sensitive, often in sub-seconds, and a well-composed question hierarchy may not only help to select the present action but also determine subsequent actions that help sustain safe driving.
+The hierarchical structure can also provide temporal, informative, and reliable explanations in critical traffic situations with appropriate benefits.